infraspecdev/infraspec.dev/content/blog/lightweight-k3s-cluster-raspberry-pi.md

 ```

 This command will apply the playbook defined in **`site.yaml`** to the hosts defined in **`inventory.yaml`**.The **`--extra-vars`** flag is used to pass extra variables to the playbook at runtime.
 In this case, the **`ansible_sudo_pass`** variable is being set to **`YOUR_PASSWORD`**.
 This variable will be used by the playbook tasks to specify the password that should be used when running tasks that require **`sudo`** privileges.
 By running this playbook, we will be able to provision a k3s cluster on the specified hosts using Ansible.

+### Conclusion

+One of the key learnings from this project was the importance of automating the process of setting up this Kubernetes Cluster.
+By using ansible playbooks, I was able to streamline the configuration and deployment of the cluster, making it easier to set up and manage.
+If I had chosen to go the manual route of setting up a k3s cluster, rather than using automation tools like Ansible, the process would likely have been much more time-consuming and prone to errors.

+Another learning was the value of using a lightweight version of Kubernetes like k3s, which is specifically designed for edge computing and IoT scenarios.
+This allowed me to set up a cost-effective and efficient cluster that was well-suited for my needs.